gstage01/DoseHIPAA/05-roles_policy.md

 ### 5.3.1 Organizational Responsibilities

-The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, testing, implementation, training, and oversight of all activities pertaining to Dose Health's efforts to be compliant with the HIPAA Security Regulations, <mark>`HITRUST CSF`</mark>, and any other security and compliance frameworks.
+The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, testing, implementation, training, and oversight of all activities pertaining to Dose Health's efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
 The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.
 The Security Officer is appointed by and reports to the Board of Directors and the CEO.

 These organizational responsibilities include, but are not limited to the following: